lobs-core Β· Standalone Agent Runtime

 agent types

-Lobs, Programmer, Writer, Researcher, Reviewer, Architect β€” each purpose-built with its own model tier and tool config.
+Lobs, Programmer, Writer, Researcher, Reviewer, and Architect.
+Each has its own model tier and tool configuration.

 0